 Section 404 of the Sarbanes-Oxley Act requires annual management assessments of the effectiveness of our internal control over financial reporting.
-During this assessment for the year ended December 31, 2018, management noted a If we fail to maintain effective internal controls, we may not be able to ensure that we can conclude on an ongoing basis that we have effective internal controls over financial reporting in accordance with Section 404 of the Sarbanes-Oxley Act.
+If we fail to maintain effective internal controls, we may not be able to ensure that we can conclude on an ongoing basis that we have effective internal controls over financial reporting in accordance with Section 404 of the Sarbanes-Oxley Act.
 Moreover, effective internal controls are necessary for us to produce reliable financial reports and to help prevent financial fraud.
 If, as a result of deficiencies in our internal controls, we cannot provide reliable financial reports or prevent fraud, our business decision process may be adversely affected, our business and operating results could be harmed, investors could lose confidence in our reported financial information, and the price of our stock could decrease as a result.

 In its Section 404 assessments, management has noted a material weakness in internal control over financial reporting in each of the prior two years.
 During the year ended December 31, 2018, management noted a material weakness related to our accounting and reporting of income taxes.
 During the year ended December 31, 2019, management noted another material weakness related to our accounting and reporting of compressor "make-ready" jobs, as well as various other compressor maintenance jobs, that were not recorded in a timely manner.
+As of December 31, 2020, based upon our most recent assessment of internal controls, management believes it has remediated these material weaknesses.
 Please see Item 9A, Controls and Procedures, Material Weaknesses in Internal Control over Financial Reporting.
-If management does not remediate these weaknesses in a timely manner, our business could be adversely affected and the price of our stock could decrease as a result.